Keith975/IXD-256/Final Project/readme.md

 Output:
 Bluetooth Mouse output, Bluetooth Keyboard output, viberation motor

-To utilize bluetooth connection, we experimented with our original Atom S3 Lite borad, but it fails to esatblish a stable connection with computer.
-Therefore, I switched to Atom S3/Atom Matrix.

 **Software:**
 Micro Phton
 Game: Project Strinova

+**Description**
+To utilize bluetooth connection, we experimented with our original Atom S3 Lite borad, but it fails to esatblish a stable connection with computer.
+Therefore, I switched to Atom S3/Atom Matrix.
+After that, I used two limit switches to map both the reloading and shooting interactions to the game.
+I also set shooting as a trigger to activate the vibration motor, which continues to vibrate in a predefined cycle using PWM until the button is released.
+In addition to that, I also integrated an ADC input using a reflective sensor to detect the distance between the gun and the player.
+When the distance is short, it triggers the “shoulder firing mode,” activating the aiming scope.
+Finally, and most importantly, I utilized an IMP Pro motion sensor to detect the player’s body movements and seamlessly project them into the game.

 ##  Diagram